 - 1. Official transcripts of all previous college study for college transfer credit must be submitted to the Admissions Department prior to acceptance. - 2.
 Transfer students with more than 24 completed college hours are not required to submit a high school transcript, with the exception of applicants to the Physical Therapist Assistant and Occupational Therapy Assistant programs. - 3.
 Courses completed at other institutions with a grade of C or above are accepted for credit if applicable to the chosen program of study.
-Grades of C- or below are not eligible for transfer credit. - 4.
+Grades of C- or below may be eligible for transfer credit.
+A maximum of four courses with a passing grade below a C may be accepted as elective courses. - 4.
 Transfer students must arrange for immunization records from previous institutions to be forwarded to the Student Affairs office.